Lisa Zimmermann (gymnast): Early life

-Junior
+Junior gymnastics career

 2016–2017

 In 2016 Zimmermann competed at both the German National Championships and the German Cup, where she placed sixth amongst the other thirteen year olds and nineteenth respectively.

 In 2017 Zimmermann competed at the German National Championships where she once again placed sixth in the all-around; however she won the silver medal on both vault and balance beam, behind Emelie Petz.

 2018

 In May Zimmermann competed at the German Junior National Championships where she won the bronze medal in the all-around behind Emelie Petz and Sidney Hayn.
 Additionally she won the silver on vault and uneven bars, once again behind Petz, bronze on floor exercise behind Petz and Hayn, and placed sixth on balance beam.
 In June she competed at the Youth Olympic Qualifier where she placed thirteenth.
 The following month Zimmermann competed at a friendly competition in Pieve di Soligo where she helped Germany place fourth and individually she placed twentieth in the all-around.

 In August Zimmermann was selected to represent Germany at the 2018 European Championships alongside Petz, Emma Malewski, Lara Hinsberger, and Leonie Papke.
 Together they finished seventh in the team final.
 Individually Zimmermann was the second reserve for the vault final.
 Later in the year Zimmermann was selected to represent Germany at the 2018 Youth Olympic Games.
 While there she qualified to the all-around final and the vault final and was the first reserve for the uneven bars, balance beam, and floor exercise finals.
 She ended up placing twelfth in the all-around final and fifth in the vault final.